Vietnam.vn - Nền tảng quảng bá Việt Nam

 On May 14, all three children were admitted to Children's Hospital 2 in a state of exhaustion.
 Patient NVĐ showed symptoms of drooping eyelids, weakness in both legs, and at 5am the next morning , he suffered respiratory failure and had to be intubated and put on a ventilator.

 At around 3pm on May 15, after consulting with doctors at Children's Hospital 2, Cho Ray Hospital agreed to diagnose suspected botulinum poisoning due to eating pork roll.
-By 7pm the same day, paraclinical tests were consistent with a diagnosis of botulinum poisoning.
+By 7pm the same day, paraclinical tests were consistent with the diagnosis of botulinum poisoning.

-Due to the urgent nature of botulinum poisoning, if treatment is delayed, it will lead to muscle paralysis, respiratory failure requiring a ventilator for 3-6 months, so the doctors decided to treat as soon as possible to avoid serious complications.
+Due to the urgent nature of botulinum poisoning, if treatment is delayed, it will lead to muscle paralysis, respiratory failure requiring a ventilator for 3-6 months, so doctors decided to treat as soon as possible to avoid serious complications.
 With that goal, Cho Ray Hospital immediately contacted the Northern Mountainous Regional General Hospital of Quang Nam to transfer BAT (2 remaining bottles after the treatment of a cluster of botulinum poisoning cases due to eating pickled fish in March 2023).

-As of 6am this morning, May 16, the children's health is stable.
+As of 6am this morning, May 16, the children's health condition is stable.
 They will continue to be monitored and re-examined, and their health status will be assessed every 4 hours.

 Source link